Egypt watches new TV approach to politics

 "Vote for me because I represent national unity and the 25 January spirit without which we cannot build the country," said Mr Aboul Fotouh.
 "Don't vote for the one who was against the revolution".

 Amr Moussa urged Egyptians: "vote for me because I have been tested, I have experience.
-This proved to have been marked by honesty and devotion."'Step of change'
+This proved to have been marked by honesty and devotion."

 What added to the spectacle was the opportunity to see two potential leaders subjected to close scrutiny and questioning.